diem/off-chain-reference/specs/protocol.md

 ## Basic Building Blocks

-* **HTTP end-points**: Each VASP exposes an HTTPS POST end point at `https://hostname:port/<localVASPAddress>/<RemoteVASPAddress>/process`.
+* **HTTP end-points**: Each VASP exposes an HTTPS POST end point at `https://hostname:port/<protocol_version>/<localVASPAddress>/<RemoteVASPAddress>/command`.
 It receives `CommandRequestObject`s in the POST body, and responds with `CommandResponseObject`s in the HTTP response.
 Single command requests-responses are supported (HTTP1.0) but also pipelined request-responses are supported (HTTP1.1).
+The version for the Off-chain protocol is the sting `v1`.
 * **Serialization to JSON**: All structures transmitted, nested within `CommandRequestObject` and `CommandResponseObject` are valid JSON serialized objects and can be parsed and serialized using standard JSON libraries.
 The content type for requests and responses is set to `Content-type: application/json; charset=utf-8` indicating all content is JSON encoded.
 * **JWS Signatures**: all transmitted structures are signed by the sending party using the JWS Signature standard (with the Ed25519 / EdDSA ciphersuite, and `compact` encoding).
 This ensures all information and meta-data about payments is authenticated and cannot be repudiated.
 * **Addresss and subaddresses**: Throughout the off-chain protocol Libra addresses and subaddresses are encoded using a `bech32` encoding with a 'human readable prefix' equal to `lbr`.
 Addresses of entities on chain (such as VASPs) are encoded as 16 bytes, with version equal zero (0); and combinations of addresses and sub-address as a concatenation of 16 bytes for address and 8 bytes for subaddress with a version equal one (1).
 For usage of the Off-Chain APIs with another Blockchain, a similar definition of addressing should be established.